 In 1500 AD, the Bantu Chikuyo Chisamarengu ruled Mutapa kingdom in northern Zimbabwe and Mozambique.
-African traders sold gold, ivory, seashells, and slavery.
+African traders sold gold, ivory, seashells, and animal skins – even the occasional giraffe! – at big fairs.
+They also sold people into slavery.
 Arab traders like the Muslim sultan Musa bin Ba’ik bought these things and people and took them down the rivers to the coast, where they loaded them on to ships to sell in India and Iran and Egypt.
 The Arab traders brought back Indian medicines, steel, and cotton cloth, Egyptian glass, and Arabian horses to sell to Mutapan people at the fairs.
 Arab traders got rich trading like this.

 They got so rich that other people wanted to take over the trade.
 In that same year, 1500 AD, the Portuguese admiral Vasco da Gama attacked the seaports of Mozambique (Vasco da Gama called the coast “Mozambique” after Musa bin Ba’ik.)
 Musa bin Ba’ik lost control to Vasco da Gama, because the Portuguese used a new weapon, cannon, that Musa bin Ba’ik didn’t have yet.
 So then the Portuguese went to the fairs instead of the Arabs.

 Portuguese traders tried to conquer Mutapa itself, so they could also control the gold mines, but the Mutapans fought them off.
 In 1561, the first Jesuit went to Mutapa, but the new ruler, Negomo Chirisamhuru, killed him.
 And when the Portuguese soldiers went to Mutapa they got sick and died (maybe from malaria or typhoid).